FrankOrac/EdracMental/replit.md

 - ✅ All dependencies installed and configured properly
 - ✅ Database connection and ORM working perfectly
 - ✅ Authentication system ready for both demo and OAuth usage
+- ✅ Enhanced demo login with quick-select buttons for all user roles
+- ✅ Fixed login page to use correct demo authentication endpoint
 - ✅ Payment integration ready (Paystack configuration pending)
 - ✅ Project fully functional and ready for continued development